Small Actions for Big Wins – The Information Security Checklist

 Penn Highlands Brookville – A Pennsylvania hospital has confirmed that approximately 4,500 patients may have been impacted in a potential data breach.
 A third party vendor, which held the patient records, was hacked.
-As a result, patient names, addresses, dates of birth, driver’s licence numbers, Social Security numbers, phone numbers, insurance information, medical information, and gender may have been compromised.
+As a result, patient names, addresses, dates of birth, driver’s license numbers, Social Security numbers, phone numbers, insurance information, medical information, and gender may have been compromised.
 As a precaution the hospital is notifying patients of the recent hack until they can confirm the extent of the breach5.

 Shred-it is a world-leading information security company providing information destruction services that ensure the security and integrity of our clients’ private information.
 The company operates in 170 markets throughout 18 countries worldwide, servicing more than 300,000 global, national and local businesses.
 For more information, please visit shredit.com.

 1. 2014 Cost of Data Breach Study: Global Analysis, Ponemon Institute, May 2014.

 3. Data Breach Bulletin: Staples, NeedMyTranscript, iCloud, Sourcebooks http://www.forbes.com/sites/katevinton/2014/10/24/data-breach-bulletin-staples-needmytranscript-com-icloud-sourcebooks/